 Besides the B-flat instrument, other types of trumpets in use today include:

-- The C trumpet considered by many to be brilliant and flexible but lacking nobility of tone.
+- The C trumpet – this trumpet is considered by many to be brilliant and flexible but, conversely, regarded as lacking in nobility of tone.

-- The D trumpet – this is a small trumpet which particularly helps in the performance of trumpet parts in baroque music.
-This trumpet has been much used by Benjamin Britten (who tends to pitch his third trumpet habitually in D) and even in pop music such as the Beatles “Penny Lane”
+- The D trumpet – this is a small trumpet which particularly helps in the performance of baroque music.
+This trumpet has been much used by Benjamin Britten (who tends to pitch his third trumpet habitually in D).

 - The Trumpet in F – a trumpet actually invented by a composer: Rimsky-Korsakov.
 Accordigly it is most commonly found in the works of the Russian school of composers, ie. Stravinsky, Shostakovich and Rachmaninov.

 - The Bass Trumpet – like the Wagner Tuba, the bass trumpet is an old instrument which still has a place in the modern orchestra.
 It is pitched in C, B-flat and sometimes E-flat and is usually played by a trombone player because of the similarity of pitch and mouthpiece.
 One of the first notable uses of the bass trumpet was when Richard Wagner included it in his “Ring Cycle”.
 Read more about Wagner’s bass trumpet here.

 Here is an excellent video by Grammy award-winner, the late Jon Ruff in which he explains the difference between the B-flat and C trumpet, explains transposition and why trumpets are in different keys.